Jek47/BO4-GSC-Mods/Tools/PC/README.md

 **Multiplayer**: *scripts\mp_common\bb.gsc*\
 **Blackout / common**: *scripts\core_common\load_shared.gsc*

+• Ticking the `Detours` box will enable advanced features within the compiler, but they rely on you running the Project-BO4 client.
+If you're not running Project-BO4, enabling detours will crash your game.
+If your GSC script does not use detours, then just leave the box unticked.
+If your script does use detours, you'll need to tick the box and make sure you're running the client.

 • Windows Defender and/or other anti-virus programs might flag the app as a Trojan or some other threat, this is a false positive.\
 The app is a front-end for the t7-compiler program, created by Serious, a trusted scene developer.\

 Since the compiler is modifying the memory of the game while it's running, it will trigger some anti-virus programs.\
 You may need to make an exception for the app in your anti-virus settings.

+• If you've read this far, there's a hidden settings panel on the *About* page, maximize the window to change your theme and a few other settings.